toxdes/python-scripts/README.md

 Most stuff can be done with bash scripts, but it was way to difficult for me to run, and also my love for python.

-Most files here are aliased conviniently in the [`aliasrc`](https://github.com/toxdes/dotfiles/blob/master/config-files/ALIASRC) of the dotfiles repo, to make them actually usable.
+Most files here are aliased conveniently in the [`aliasrc`](https://github.com/toxdes/dotfiles/blob/master/config-files/ALIASRC) of the dotfiles repo, to make them actually usable.

 This repo also contains some `bash` files, cause they're super simple _and_ useful.